Direct flights between Pakistan, United States to restore soon: sources

 Direct flights between Pakistan, United States to resume soon: sources

-ISLAMABAD: The direct flights between Pakistan and the United States is likely to restore soon as a 12-member Homeland Security team reached Islamabad today (Monday), citing sources ARY News reported.
+ISLAMABAD: The direct flights between Pakistan and the United States are likely to restore soon as a 12-member Homeland Security team reached Islamabad today (Monday), citing sources ARY News reported.

 According to details, a 12-member homeland security team under the leadership of Jason Schwebel arrived in Islamabad today to look over matters.